stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 }
 ```

-Next we create nested builders for the mandatory fixed-function pipeline stages:
+Next nested builders are added for the mandatory fixed-function pipeline stages:

 ```java
 private final VertexInputStageBuilder input = new VertexInputStageBuilder();